-87. In what languages is the information available?
+88. In what languages is the information available?

-In general, the information is available in English and French, which are the working languages of the Court.
-Some documents are also available in Arabic, Chinese, Russian and Spanish which, together with English and French, are the official languages of the Court.
+In general, the information provided on the ICC's website is available in English and French, which are the working languages of the Court.
+When relevant to the situation, documents are also available in other languages.
+Some essential documents on the website are available in Arabic, Chinese, Russian and Spanish which, together with English and French, are the official languages of the Court.